Boyd Wilson: Career

-Wilson spent years living and working in Rome, Milan, Italy and Stockholm Sweden producing and co-writing for artist Mia Milan.
-Their original track "I Won't Cry" was used for Channel 9's series House Husbands in Australia 2012.
+Wilson spent years living and working in Rome, Milan, Italy and Stockholm, Sweden, producing and co-writing for artist Mia Milan.
+Their original track "I Won't Cry" was used for Channel 9's series House Husbands in Australia in 2012.
 Milan also won the "Voice on" festival in Rome, Italy with this track.
-Other production credits include Milan performing on Maria de Fillipi's talent show 'Amici' in Italy in 2012, and took part in Festival di Castrocaro in 2013.
+Other production credits include Milan performing on Maria de Fillipi's talent show "Amici" in Italy in 2012, and took part in Festival di Castrocaro in 2013.